deltachat/deltachat-core-rust/draft/webxdc-dev-reference.md

 - `localStorage`, `sessionStorage`, `indexedDB` are okay to be used
 - `visibilitychange`-events are okay to be used
-- `window.navigator.language` is okay to be used, on desktop, this is currently always "en-GB"
+- `window.navigator.language` is okay to be used, on desktop it is the system language
 - `<a href="localfile.html">` and other internal links are okay to be used
-- `<a href="mailto:addr@example.org?body=...">`-links are okay to be used
+- `<a href="mailto:addr@example.org?body=...">`- mailto links are okay to be used
 - `<meta name="viewport" ...>` usage is okay to be used and useful esp. different webviews have different defaults